 The word Pag is said to be originated from Puk in Hindi, which means white hair or grey hair signifying wisdom thus, Pag stands for prudence and sagacity.

 The word Dastar is originally a Persian term, which means a head-dress tied up with the help of hands.
-Pag is a generally a term used for a common man’s turban in Punjab, whereas, Dastar denotes the turban of an eminent or a religious person.
-Hence, there is a sense of honour and gracility associated with term Dastar.
+Pag is generally a term used for a common man’s turban in Punjab, whereas, Dastar denotes the turban of an eminent or religious person.
+Hence, there is a sense of honour and gracility associated with the term Dastar.

-Siropa comes from the word Sir in Hindi, which means head and so Siropa denotes a cloth which can be tied on head.
-It’s a symbol of honour, given to a person for doing an outstanding work for the Sikh welfare.
+Siropa comes from the word Sir in Hindi, which means head and so Siropa denotes a cloth which can be tied on the head.
+It’s a symbol of honour, given to a person for doing outstanding work for the Sikh welfare.

 It’s a heavy turban, which is tied very tightly on the head.
 Chira is used to denote a red turban, which is less wide and is usually worn during weddings.

 Keski, comes from the Punjabi word Kes, which means Hair.
-The head-dress used to cover the hair is known as Keski.
+The headdress used to cover the hair is known as Keski.